riverdaleGithub/processing_23_24/functions/readme.md

 <br>

 <details>
-<summary> Explanation </summary>
+<summary>👾 Custom Functions Guide 👾</summary>
-Here, `fruit` is what you give the magic box.
-So, if you want apple juice, you'd use the box (call the function) like this:
+Here, `fruit` is what you give the function.
+So, if you want apple juice, you'd use call the function like this:
 <br>
 <br>